Ceramics

 The museum’s collection covers everything from Ancient Greek pottery to the latest in contemporary practice.

-Collecting has recently focused on post-1900s studio and commercial ceramics with purchases of work by Bernard Leach, Katharine Pleydell-Bouverie and Clarice Cliff.
+Our recent collecting focuses on post-1900s studio and commercial ceramics with purchases of work by Bernard Leach, Katharine Pleydell-Bouverie and Clarice Cliff.
 Contemporary works include James Tower, Carol McNichol, Halima Cassell, Shigekazu Nagae Natasha Daintry, Morgan Dowdall and Malene Hartmann Rassmusen.

 Date

 Around 600 items from this collection are on display.
 Items not on display are in our stores and are available to view by appointment.
-Email theharris@preston.gov.uk.
+Email [email protected].

 Location